Using Custom Helpers

 Sometimes it's useful to create your own custom helper functions that you can use during the template rendering process.

-Use the --include flag to specify one or more files containing helper functions.
+Alternatively, you can use the --include flag to specify one or more files containing helper functions.

 Example